PeterOyelegbin/3mtt-altschool/README.md

-# 3mtt-altschool
+# 3mtt-ALTSchoolAfrica
-This repo contiains my learning journey in Cloud Computing with 3MTT x ALTSchoolAfrica
+This repo contains my learning journey in Cloud Computing with 3MTT x ALTSchoolAfrica